Current Members

 Vertical Divider

 Yue Zhang, B.S.
 Graduate studentMs.
 Yue Zhang completed her undergraduate degree at Tongji University in June 2020.
 She was admitted to the Biomedical Sciences Ph.D. program and is an Auburn Presidential Graduate Research Fellowship recipient.
-She joined us in August 2021, and she is working on Monodelphis domestica as a model for biomedical research and canine placenta genomics.
+She joined us in August 2021, and she is working on the transcriptomic and DNA methylomic analyses of various canine placenta tissues, as well as vaginal microbiome of beef cattle in the context of animal health and disease.

 |